About the Far North

 The Luvuvhu River Drive (S63) to Crooks' Corner (right) is undoubtedly one of the most beautiful drives in Kruger.
 The road follows the river through tropical woodland and there are many shady viewpoints overlooking the watercourse.

-The vegetation along the drive is diverse, ranging from dry thornveld and baobabs to lush riverine forest dominated by nyala trees, jackal-berries and figs. The ghostly green fever trees provide an eerie dimension to the riverine forest.
+There are several loops along the S63, all of which are worth stopping at.
 The bird life at the water's edge is particularly abundant, often with uncommon species such as woolly-necked and yellow-billed storks, openbills and spoonbills.
 There are usually crocs sunning themselves on the sandbanks and pods of hippos in the larger pools.

 The alluvial plains along the Luvuvhu River are home to most of the nyala in the park.
 Nyala (right) are very localised antelope, and in the words of James Stevenson-Hamilton, are "rather like a glorified bushbuck" with richer markings and a long fringe on the throat and back.

 Besides the nyala, the animals one is likely to encounter here are kudu, impala and baboons.
-Although leopard are hard to see, a high proportion of these animals live and hunt in the thick undergrowth of the Luvuvhu River.
+Although leopards are hard to see, a high proportion of these animals live and hunt in the thick undergrowth of the Luvuvhu River.